heygauri/30f7f52d2f8f09918a279510ed00e6b5_CyberZen_05/temp.md

 ## Limitations
 - Our process is currently time-consuming due to the utilization of the Image-to-Text machine learning model.
 We are exploring avenues to optimize this model, enhancing its efficiency and contributing to a faster and more streamlined website authenticity tracking system.

--The comprehensive scanning of all hyperlinks on the entire website is time-consuming, primarily due to resource limitations.
+- The comprehensive scanning of all hyperlinks on the entire website is time-consuming, primarily due to resource limitations.
 While not every link has been checked yet, the extracted hyperlinks enable us to assess the presence of potential phishing URLs within legitimate websites.

 Contributing
 Contributions are welcome!
 Please follow our Contribution Guidelines before submitting pull requests.